linguisticmind/lmutils/search-in-subs/README.md

 # search-in-subs

+**This tool has been rewritten and moved to https://github.com/linguisticmind/search-in-subs**

+---

 Quickly find words in `.srt` subtitles with this command line tool.<br>
 Uses [GNU sed](https://www.gnu.org/software/sed/) under the hood to search through the files.